fractal-analytics-platform/fractal-vizarr-viewer/README.md

 * `VIZARR_STATIC_FILES_PATH`: path to the files generated running `npm run build` in vizarr source folder;
 * `BASE_PATH`: base path of fractal-vizarr-viewer application;
 * `AUTHORIZATION_SCHEME`: defines how the service verifies user authorization.
 The following options are available:
-  * `fractal-server-viewer-paths`: the paths that can be accessed by each user are retrieved calling fractal-server API;
+  * `fractal-server-viewer-paths`: the paths that can be accessed by each user are retrieved calling fractal-server API.
   * `user-folders`: each registered user can only access their own folder, which corresponds to a directory under `ZARR_DATA_BASE_PATH` named as their `slurm_user` field.
+  * `testing-basic-auth`: enables Basic Authentication for testing purposes.
+The credentials are specified through two additional environment variables: `TESTING_USERNAME` and `TESTING_PASSWORD`.
+This option should not be used in production environments.
   * `none`: no authorization checks are performed, allowing access to all users, including anonymous ones.
 This option is useful for demonstrations and testing but should not be used in production environments.
 * `CACHE_EXPIRATION_TIME`: cookie cache TTL in seconds; when user info is retrieved from a cookie calling the current user endpoint on fractal-server the information is cached for the specified amount of seconds, to reduce the number of calls to fractal-server;
 * `LOG_LEVEL_CONSOLE`: the log level of logs that will be written to the console; the default value is `info`;